esphome/esphome-docs/components/light/rgbw.rst

 Color Interlock
 ***************

-With some LED bulbs, setting the RGB channels to maximum whilst wanting a white light will have a undesired hue affect.
+With some LED bulbs, setting the RGB channels to maximum whilst wanting a white light will have an undesired hue affect.
 Additionally, the brightness command may not work as expected depending upon configuration, leaving users to adjust the white component level separately.
 For these cases a new configration variable has been added: color_interlock.